 MIAMI – Alliance Airlines’ (QQ) first Embraer E190 has rolled out of the paint shop in Costa Rica, ready for its long journey to Australia.
 The airline announced the news on its Twitter account:

-MIAMI – Australian based airline Alliance Aviation (QQ) has signed an agreement with Azorra Avviation LLC in the U.S. It will expand its fleet.
-The agreement covers the purchase of 14 Embraer E190, six spare General Electric CF34 engines.
+Back in August, the airline signed an agreement with Azorra Aviation LLC in the US to expand its fleet with the E190.
+The agreement covered the purchase of 14 Embraer E190, and six spare General Electric CF34 engines.

-Additionally, it covers full flight simulators and related training equipment.
-It also includes five options for more E190 aircraft.
+Additionally, it covered full flight simulators and related training equipment, with five options for more E190 aircraft.

-The aircraft will be delivered progressively over an eight-month period.
-The first one is due in September of this year.
-The carrier said that the aircraft will undergo repainting with Alliance liveries prior to their delivery in Australia.
+The aircraft were set to be delivered progressively over an eight-month period, the first one rolling out today after repainting it with Alliance liveries prior to delivery in Australia.

 The airline operates around 41 aircraft flying to around 46 destinations and uses a fleet of Fokker aircraft.
 The airline says these will remain at its core with the addition of the new E190 aircraft.
 This will allow the airline to focus on route expansion.